jsdclxvi/Reforestation/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.